 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at www.ojjdp.gov/grantees/timelines.html).
+Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" here.).

-Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 25.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 18.
 On receipt of an award, the recipient may revise the timeline, based on training and technical assistance that OJJDP will provide.

 d.
 Capabilities and competencies.
 This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
 Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-A copy of the organizational chart showing how the organization operates including who is responsible for financial management and how subawards, if there are any, are to be managed should be included.
-In addition, an organizational chart detailing the management of the project proposed for funding should also be included.
+Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.